bers31/bernardo.github.io/Project_Information_Retrieval/README.md

-# Advanced Information Retrieval System Using Machine Learning Techniques
+# Advanced Information Retrieval System Using Machine Learning and Deep Learning Techniques

 This project showcases the development of an advanced Information Retrieval (IR) system that leverages cutting-edge machine learning algorithms to enhance document search quality based on user queries.